bshapiro/disease-time-series/src/PREPROCESSING_README.md

 #Preprocessing Tool

-This is a preprocessing script.
-You can give it raw data and have it perform simple cleaning operations: scaling/whitening, logtransforming, filtering out samples/features, regressing out covariates and principal components
+This is a preprocessing tool.
+You can give it raw data and have it perform simple cleaning operations: scaling/whitening, logtransforming, filtering out samples/features, regressing out covariates and principal components.
+All options for preprocessing can be specified via command-line (see below), or you can import the class directly for use in your own python script.

 ##ORDER OF OPERATIONS